 John is growing distracted, so he tears away her capacity to worry any longer and devours it.
 He hears, faintly, an unvoiced scream petering off into the bleeding emptiness in her mind.
 A pity that she still could not understand.
 Great things are founded upon hardship and sacrifice.
 Happiness must be fought for, tooth and nail, bled for until you’re brittle-dry.
 What empire ever stood on peace?
 This is how I build my Rome, my love.
 This is how I build my Xanadu.
 We have walked our forty years, you and I. Give me one more day.

 I will make it all sunny again.
 Just the way you like it.

 About the Author

-Evan Marcroft is an aspiring speculative fiction writer from Sacramento California, who uses his expensive degree in Literary Criticism and Theory to do menial data entry.
-He has studied Spanish for four years and can therefore speak Mandarin poorly.
-Evan dreams of writing for video games and owning a house in Disney World.
-His work is forthcoming in Mirror Dance Magazine.
+Evan Marcroft is an aspiring speculative fiction writer based out of Philadelphia, who uses his expensive degree in Literary Criticism and Theory to do menial data entry.
+Evan dreams of writing for video games, but will settle for literature instead.
+His work has appeared in Strange Horizons, Metaphorosis, and previously in Pseudopod.